Certified Causal Defense with Generalizable Robustness: Introduction

 \section{Introduction}

-\looseness=-1 Machine learning (ML) models, particularly deep neural networks (DNN), have demonstrated remarkable success across a diverse range of areas \cite{devlin2018bert,silver2017mastering,he2016deep}.
+Machine learning (ML) models, particularly deep neural networks (DNN), have demonstrated remarkable success across many areas \cite{devlin2018bert,silver2017mastering,he2016deep}.
 Despite their success, these models still exhibit significant vulnerabilities to adversarial perturbations on input \cite{szegedy2013intriguing,goodfellow2014explaining,biggio2013evasion}.
-A typical example in image classification is that a trained classifier that correctly classifies an image $x$ can be easily fooled by a perturbed image $x+\delta$, where $\delta$ represents adversarial perturbations that are imperceptible to human perception.
+A typical example in image classification is that a trained classifier that correctly classifies an image $x$ can be easily fooled by a perturbed image $x+\delta$, where $\delta$ represents adversarial perturbations imperceptible to human perceptions.
 This weakness impedes the deployment of ML models in critical applications where security and reliability are priorities, such as autonomous driving and healthcare.